w3f/polkadot-spec/docs/chap-runtime-api.md

 Returns native Runtime metadata in an opaque form at a particular version.

 **Arguments**
-- Metadata version represented by unsigned 32-bit integer.
+- Metadata version represented by an unsigned 32-bit integer.

 **Return**
 - The scale-encoded ([Section -sec-num-ref-](id-cryptography-encoding#sect-scale-codec)) runtime metadata as described in [Chapter -chap-num-ref-](sect-metadata) at the particular version.